 ASU 2023-02 - Investments Equity Method and Joint Ventures.
 In March 2023, FASB amended Topic ASC 232 relating to accounting for investments in tax credit structures using the proportional amortization method.
 The amendments in this Update allow reporting entities to consistently account for equity investments made primarily for the purpose of receiving income tax credits and other income tax benefits.
 Currently the accounting standards limit the proportional amortization method to account for qualifying investment in low-income-housing tax credit structures.
-The proportional amortization method results in the cost of the investment being amortized in proportion to the income tax credits and other income tax benefits received, with the amortization of the investment and the tax credits being presented net in the income statement as a component of income tax credit program from which the income tax credits are received, using the proportional amortization method if certain conditions are met.
+The proportional amortization method results in the cost of the investment being amortized in proportion to the income tax credits and other income tax benefits received, with the amortization of the investment and the tax credits being presented net in the income statement as a component of income tax expense (benefit).
+The amendments in this Update permit an entity to elect to account for their tax equity investments, regardless of the tax credit program from which the income tax credits are received, using the proportional amortization method if certain conditions are met.
 The amendments are effective for public business entities beginning with the first interim and annual reporting periods after December 15, 2023.
 Early adoption is permitted in any interim periods.
 The Company adopted the amendments beginning January 1, 2024 for each tax credit program.
 The Company adjusted its processes and procedures related to the amendments and it did not have a material impact to the Company's financial position and results of operations.